Extensions

 Extension types

-Extended values can be used in the following ways:
+Extended values can now be utilized in more versatile ways:

 • class: Add a class using the attribute value to the block.